VirusTotal/vt-py/docs/_sources/index.rst.txt

 makes use of the new `async/await <https://snarky.ca/how-the-heck-does-async-await-work-in-python-3-5/>`_ syntax for implementing asynchronous coroutines.

-Not supporting Python 2.x was a difficult decission to make, as we are aware that Python 2.x is still popular among VirusTotal users, but in the long run we think it's the right one.
+Not supporting Python 2.x was a difficult decision to make, as we are aware that Python 2.x is still popular among VirusTotal users, but in the long run we think it's the right one.